Du Zhen: Life

 Du Zhen was born in Chengdu, Shu Commandery (蜀郡), which is present-day Chengdu, Sichuan.
 His father, Du Xiong (杜雄), whose courtesy name, was Boxiong (伯雄) had served as the Prefect (令) of Han'an (漢安), Luo County (雒縣) and Mianzhu (綿竹).
 In his youth, Du Zhen was a student of Qiao Zhou.
 Du Zhen demonstrated his unique insight and made important discoveries in classic writing under the guidance of his teacher.
 After he completed his scholarship, he was appointed by the Shu Han's government as Officer of Merit (功曹).

 In 263, when Deng Ai conquered Shu Han, Du Zhen was conscripted by the local commandery.
-Later, as Zhong Hui led his army to enter Chengdu.
-The current Administrator (太守) of Nanyang (南陽), Zhang Fujun (張府君) refused to leave his post.
-Seeing this, Du Zhen warned him: "Zhong Hui just recently imprisoned Deng Ai, his army and soldiers are close to us.
+Later, as Zhong Hui led his army to enter Chengdu, the current Administrator (太守) of Nanyang (南陽), Zhang Fujun (張府君) refused to leave his post.
+Seeing this, Du Zhen warned him: "Zhong Hui just recently imprisoned Deng Ai; his army and soldiers are close to us.
 In such turbulent times, fortune and misfortune are unpredictable.
 You should leave your office before trouble arrive."
 Zhang Fujun was convinced by this advice and left his post to go into hiding in a nearby residence.
 As predicted, Zhong Hui did dispatch Deng Ai's subordinate Qian Hong to take office as the new Administrator leading hundreds of armed horsemen in the commandery.
 When they arrived, Qian Hong inquired about the absence of the former Administrator to which Du Zhen replied that he already left knowing someone would be sent to replace him.
 This answer satisfied him.
-Impressed by Du Zhen, Qian Hong wanted to keep employing him as Officer of Merit (功曹), however Du Zhen insisted to resign his post.
+Impressed by Du Zhen, Qian Hong wanted to keep employing him as Officer of Merit (功曹).
+However, Du Zhen insisted on resigning his post.